CausalAILab/ListConditionalIndependencies/README.md

     One additional paramter is measured for both ListCIBF and ListCI.
     * `s`: size of the largest c-component.

+    ### Experiment configuration

+    The following parameter may be modified in `run_bnlearn_graph.py` to change experiment settings.

+    * `numBatches`: number of batches to run for an experiment.
+For each single batch, 10 random graphs are generated in total: one graph for each projection level `U` (for `U = 0, 10, ..., 90`).
+Default is set to `10`, totalling 100 sample graphs.
+Located at line 284 of `run_bnlearn_graph.py`.

 2. Appendix E.2: Analysis of C-LMP
     - Running experiments over random graphs to understand the total number of valid CIs invoked by C-LMP.